Kei-Eff/boardgame-picker/SoftwareDevelopmentPlan.md

 ### **Additional Features**

-Some possible additional features to be implemented after core set runs (with no errors):
+Some additional features that can be implemented after core features run (with no errors):

+* Include an "I'm Feeling Lucky" function that allows users to output a single, randomised game suggestion at the start of the program.
 * Add 'Player Interaction' field as another qualifier/filter, so that user/s can choose between competitive and cooperative styles of games ("NA" included for single-player games; "Romantic" included for _some_ two-player games).
 * "Back Button"/Redo Last - to allow users to go back to the previous question.
 * Clear screen/full screen app display